ravi-rajyaguru15/Project-03-terraform-cicd-observability-pipeline/README.md

 ---

 ## Attribution
 The Java web application used in this project was externally sourced.
 All containerization, orchestration, deployment strategy, and infrastructure setup were independently implemented.
-Although modifying the frontend was beyond the initial scope, and to ensure the system appeared more production-ready and portfolio-appropriate, all course-specific branding was removed; UI elements and presentation were modified to reflect a generic, open-source-style web application.
+Although modifying the frontend was beyond the initial scope, and also to ensure the system appeared more production-ready and portfolio-appropriate, all course-specific branding was removed; UI elements and presentation were modified to reflect a generic, open-source-style web application.

 A deliberate and calculated decision was also made to use the same web application throughout all 3 projects.
 This allowed full attention to be directed towards infrastructure, deployment, and DevOps process engineering.